vblanco20-1/vulkan-guide/docs/introduction/vulkan_overview.md

 ## What is Vulkan?

-Vulkan is a multiplatform API (application program interface) created as successor of OpenGl, and created by the same authors at the Khronos committee.
+Vulkan is a multiplatform API (application program interface) created as a successor to OpenGl by the same authors at the Khronos committee.
-Vulkan is developed as a committee of GPU vendors and other partners, and the API is a standard that anyone can implement.
+Vulkan is developed by a committee of GPU vendors and other partners, and the API is a standard that anyone can implement.

 Vulkan cuts the design decisions of OpenGL, and starts brand new.
 It is designed for multithreaded high performance applications, and its much more explicit API is made so that drivers have much less guesswork to do.
 If used right, Vulkan can provide a really high level of performance.